hector-light-blazor/Genesis10-DataMunging/README.md

 # Genesis10-DataMunging
 This repo is a coding challenge for Genesis10.
-This challenge is contains a three-part challenge.
+This challenge contains a three-part challenge.
 Within the folder Genesis10-Project you will find the 3 Part folder for this coding challenge.

 # Requirements